undpindia/dicra/References/readme.md

 Microestimates of wealth for all low- and middle-income countries Guanghua Chi, Han Fang, Sourav Chatterjee, Joshua E. Blumenstock Proceedings of the National Academy of Sciences Jan 2022, 119 (3) e2113658119; DOI: 10.1073/pnas.2113658119

+- [SoilGrids — global gridded soil information](https://www.isric.org/explore/soilgrids) - SoilGridsTM (hereafter SoilGrids) is a system for global digital soil mapping that uses state-of-the-art machine learning methods to map the spatial distribution of soil properties across the globe.
+SoilGrids prediction models are fitted using over 230 000 soil profile observations from the WoSIS database and a series of environmental covariates.
+Covariates were selected from a pool of over 400 environmental layers from Earth observation derived products and other environmental information including climate, land cover and terrain morphology.
+The outputs of SoilGrids are global soil property maps at six standard depth intervals (according to the GlobalSoilMap IUSS working group and its specifications) at a spatial resolution of 250 meters.
+Prediction uncertainty is quantified by the lower and upper limits of a 90% prediction interval.
+The additional uncertainty layer displayed at soilgrids.org is the ratio between the inter-quantile range and the median.
+The SoilGrids maps are publicly available under the CC-BY 4.0 License.

 - [ESRI 2020 Land Cover Map](https://www.arcgis.com/apps/instant/media/index.html?appid=fc92d38533d440078f17678ebc20e8e2)

 This layer includes a global map of land use/land cover (LULC).
 The map is derived from ESA Sentinel-2 imagery at 10m resolution.
 It is a composite of LULC predictions for 10 classes throughout the year in order to generate a representative snapshot of 2020.